How to deal with grief after a bereavement

 On 9 February 2023 the law changed to extend BSP to cohabiting partners (provided the claimant has a child or children).

-This law also applies to you if you could've claimed Widowed Parent’s Allowance, which was payable to bereaved parents whose partner died before 6 April 2017.
+This law also applies to you if you could've claimed Widowed Parent’s Allowance, which is payable to bereaved parents whose partner died before 6 April 2017.
 The change doesn't apply to bereaved partners who don't have children.
-Contact the DWP Bereavement Service helpline on 0800 731 0464 to make a claim.
+Contact the DWP Bereavement Service helpline on 0800 731 0464 to make a claim and request backdating of up to 3 months.

 There are 2 different rates of BSP:

-These payments aren't taxable and aren't included when calculating your entitlement to means-tested benefits or the benefit cap.
+These payments aren't taxable, the lump sum is ignored for 52 weeks and the monthly payments aren't included when calculating your entitlement to means-tested benefits or the benefit cap.

 You can claim BSP if: